richarvey/s3redirect/README.md

 ## **s3redirect**

 A complete rewrite of a cli tool to become a fully fledge serverless and databaseless application that allows users to create a tiny URL by creating "Web Site Redirects" using Amazon S3, Lambda and Cloudfront.
+It now supports SafeBrowsing to stop users uploading malicious URL's

 You can use the service hosted on https://s3r.io for free or host your own.
 Please consider donating to the project to help support me planting trees for climate change!

-**CLOUDFORMATION/CDK COMING SOON**

 ### **Requirements**

-    AWS Account
+- AWS Account
+- Power tools layer deployed
+- Custom requestLayer (adds requests module for python)
+- ENV variables declared

+### **Optional Features**

+You can use Google's SafeBrowsing API to stop people adding bad url's to your redirector for this you'll need:

+- Google Cloud API key
+- SafeBrowsing API v4 enabled on your project

 ### **S3 and CloudFront setup**